skoczen/django-ajax-uploader/README.md

  - For the S3 backend or direct S3 uploads, you will need [boto](https://github.com/boto/boto).  ( `pip install boto` )
  - For the MongoDB GridFS backend, you will need [pymongo](https://github.com/AloneRoad/pymongo) ( `pip install pymongo` )

 Step 2.
-(Django 1.3 only)
+(Django 1.3+)
 -------------------------
-For Django 1.3 you will need to have the app in your installed apps tuple for collect static to pick up the files.

-First Add 'ajaxuploader' to your installed apps in settings.py
+Add 'ajaxuploader' to your installed apps in settings.py:

 ```
 INSTALLED_APPS = (